thecppzoo/thecppzoo.github.io/power-set-covariant-return-type-revisited.md

 };
 ```

-Observe the "setters" do not set, they employ the "tried and true" functional programming technique of avoiding mutability by making a modified copy of the execution environment, but most importantly, **the modified copy has a different type!**, a new type that indicates the flag specified.
+Observe the "setters" do not set, they employ the "tried and true" functional programming technique of avoiding mutability by making a modified copy of the execution environment, but most importantly, **the modified copy has a different type!**, a new one that indicates the flags specified.

 Regardless of the order in which the user specifies the flags, we can require them all by doing something like this: